rrobinlee/stocks_neuralforecast/README.md

 ### NHITS and LSTM Backtest per Stock

+I backtest both models through a series of windows (`n_windows`), where `step_size` controls the number of days within each window—by setting it equal to `forecast_horizon`, I perform chained cross-validation such that windows do not overlap.
+The training set is gradually expanded with new observed values and the model is retrained before making the next set of predictions (see testing windows).

 ![image](https://github.com/user-attachments/assets/8c2759d0-b14a-4d0a-95a9-05eb13fa34cf)

 For most of the stocks, the NHITS model is—on average—off by less than $5, with only three tickers with a higher average error.
 Similarly, the LSTM is usually off by less than $10 dollars, with only two tickers with a higher average error.
 The MAPE represents the predictions' average percentage difference from the actual value; a score less than 10% is generally considered acceptable to good.
 Analyzing the percentages for each model, we can see that both models excelled when predicting JPM (off by 4-5%) and RTX (off by 2-3%), while struggling with INTC (off by 9%) and AMD (off by 6%) the most.